waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Status:** Brock and Misty defeated.
 - **Next Target:** Lt.
 Surge in Vermilion City.
 - **Plan:**
-  1. Navigate Vermilion City to the gym.
-My `find_path` tool is unreliable here, so I must proceed with careful manual pathing.
-  2. Use Cut on the tree at (16, 19).
+  1. Solve the Vermilion Gym's trash can puzzle by systematically checking each can.
-  3. Enter the gym and challenge Lt.
+  2. Challenge and defeat Lt.
 Surge.

 # IV.
 Custom Tools & Agents